 We were told to think and talk positively to make ourselves happy.
 This husband was doing exactly that, but how did he become miserable?

 To understand this, we need to know that there are several selves controlling our life.
 Our ego is one of them.
-Ego can drive us to do things in order to pursue success and happiness.
-But when our self image (another “self”) isn’t in alignment, our ego cannot make us do the right things.
+The ego can drive us to do things in order to pursue success and happiness.
+But when our self-image (another “self”) isn’t in alignment, our ego cannot make us do the right things.

 Motivational speakers and personal development coaches teach us the benefits and power of positive thinking.
 They convince us to change our old habits of negative thinking.
 But we easily get back to our old habits no matter how hard we try to change them.

 They are right about positive thinking.
 But they don’t teach how to change the cause of negative thinking.
-People need to change self image first, then become a natural positive thinker, only then can they achieve goals and become successful.
+People need to change their image first, then become a natural positive thinkers, only then can they achieve goals and become successful.

-Self image is what we believe we are.
-Our beliefs define our self image.
-Our belief system is formed over time since we were born, by what we learned from or influenced by our parents, families, schools, public medias, cultures, religions, the society and our past experiences.
+Self-image is what we believe we are.
+Our beliefs define our self-image.
+Our belief system is formed over time since we were born, by what we learned from or influenced by our parents, families, schools, public media, cultures, religions, society, and our past experiences.
 We think we know our true beliefs, but we don’t.

-In that real story, that husband used hyper positive to avoid having difficult conversations with his wife and himself.
-He was taught to think positive to make things work.
+In that real story, that husband used hyper-positive to avoid having difficult conversations with his wife and himself.
+He was taught to think positively to make things work.
 But it didn’t work.
-He didn’t aware that his second hand self was strongly against that idea.
-The harder he pushed, the more pressure his second hand self felt.
-Finally he collapsed and became depressed.
+The doctor diagnosed that he had developed some serious mental issues.
+He didn’t aware that his second-hand self was strongly against that idea.
+The harder he pushed, the more pressure his second-hand self felt.
+Finally, he collapsed and became depressed.

-Our second hand self defines our self image which drives our ego which makes us to do or not do certain things, which become our habits.
-Nothing will ever work without changing our second hand self, our belief system.
+Our second-hand self defines our self-image which drives our ego which makes us do or not do certain things, which become our habits.
+Nothing will ever work without changing our second-hand self, our belief system.

 “Positive thinking can make things happen”, only when our belief system thinks the same.